-Are you involved in a dispute over building works, a property or an inheritance?
+Are you involved in a dispute over building works, a property or consumer issue?
 Do you have issues with your landlord or a tenant?
 Perhaps you are seeking to recover an unpaid debt?

 Taking legal advice in the early stages of a dispute can often prevent expensive and time-consuming litigation.